kyungjae-lee/engineers-notebook/cpp-programming/operator-overloading.md

       return is;
   }
   ```
   > We want to modify the passed object so this function should NOT be `const`.
-  > Return a reference to the `istream` so we can keep inserting.
+  >
   > Update the object passed in.
+  >
+  > Return a reference to the `istream` so we can do chain insert.
+  >
-  > Depending on the data we want to read, we can get the data from the input stream and
-  > either store it locally or store it directly in the object.
+  > Depending on the data we want to read, we can get the data from the input stream and either store it locally or store it directly in the object.

 * **Test driver:**